 After reading this letter complete and submit the medical forms.
 This information needs to be on file before an athlete can be cleared for competition and practices.
-The deadline for returning forms: Fall Sports - July 15th, Winter/Spring Sports - August 1st.
+The deadline for returning forms: JULY 15.
 Should there ever be a change in the information (address, phone numbers, insurance coverage/policy numbers) please inform us so that we can keep our records current.

 With regards to insurance coverage for athletic injuries, there is a supplemental insurance policy which is provided for student-athletes.
 This is a secondary policy to cover expenses which are not met by your primary plan.
-This applies to injuries sustained during practice/competition within the NCAA recognized "in-season" period for his/her sport.
+This applies to injuries sustained during NCAA approved practice/competition.